 Chronic: Occupational Exposure: Skin.
-Therapeutic Doses: Skin.
+Therapeutic Doses: Skin, endocrine system, blood system, bones, pituitaryadrenal system, urinary system, cardio-vascular system.

-TOXICITY DATA: The toxicity data available for the active component of this product are presented in this MSDS.
-Additional data are available for the excipient components of this product, but are not presented in this MSDS; Contact Fougera for more information.
+TOXICITY DATA: Only toxicity data available for the active components of this product are presented in this MSDS.
+Additional data are available for the excipient components of this product, but are not presented; Contact Fougera for more information.